Oral cancer: Australia

 The following rates describe the number of new cases or deaths per 100 000 individuals per year.
 The incidence rate of oral cancer is 6.3 for both sexes; this is higher in males at 6.8–8.8 and lower in females at 3.7–3.9.
 The mortality rate is significantly lower than the incidence rate at 1.0 for both sexes.
 The rate is higher in males at 1.4 and lower in females at 0.6.
 Table 1 provides age-standardised incidence and mortality rates for oral cancer based on the location in the mouth.
 The location 'other mouth' refers to the buccal mucosa, the vestibule and other unspecified parts of the mouth.
 The data suggests lip cancer has the highest incidence rate while gingival cancer has the lowest rate overall.
 In terms of mortality rates, oropharyngeal cancer has the highest rate in males and tongue cancer has the highest rate in females.
 Lip, palatal and gingival cancer have the lowest mortality rates overall.

 Other animals

-Oral cancers are the fourth most common type seen in other animals in veterinary medicine.
+Oral cancers are the fourth most common type seen in other animals in veterinary medicine, with older animals having higher chances of developing it.

+Dogs that are a breed that is at higher risk of developing oral cancer are more susceptible.
+Tumors that are found early in development can be removed by surgery, however some cases involve removing a part of the jaw.
+Chemotherapy is used following surgeries or to remove a tumor that cannot be accessed.
+Tumors that are caught when the cancer has already spread to other places of the body will result in the dog living for only 6-12 more months.

+The most common type of oral cancer seen in cats is squamous cell carcinoma.
+Due to tumors developing in hidden spots such as beneath the tongue, when the tumors in the cats mouth are caught it is often untreatable.
+Risk factors include secondhand smoke, as the smoke settles on the fur which is ingested when cats groom, and potentially the over consumption of canned food and use of flea collars.